Four-dimensional gradient Ricci solitons with (half) nonnegative isotropic curvature: 4D Gradient Steady Ricci solitons with (half) WPIC

 Since $A(t)\geq 0$, it follows that

 Thus, by Hamilton's strong maximum principle (see, e.g., \cite[Theorem 2.2.1]{Cao-Zhu:06}), there exists an interval $0<t<\delta$ over which the rank of $A(t)$ is constant, and $\ker (A(t))$ is invariant under parallel translation and invariant in time.
 As $g(t)=\Phi(t)^{\ast}(g)$ with $g(0)=g$, we conclude that $\ker(A)=\ker(A(0))$ is also invariant under parallel translation for $(M^n,g,f)$.
-Similarly, $\ker (C)$ is invariant under parallel translation.

-Next, we show that if $(M^4, g, f)$ has WPIC and the holonomy group $\text{Hol}^{0} (M^4, g)$ is $\text{SO}(4)$, then $A > 0$ and $C > 0$ hence $(M^4, g, f)$ has PIC and also $Rc > 0$ by Theorem \ref{prop:4Dancient}(b).
-Actually, this follows from \cite[Corollary 9.14]{Brendle:10b}.
-However, for the sake of the proof of Theorem \ref{thm:halfWPIC}, we provide another argument below that also works for the half WPIC case.